 It’s Korean Beauty Week here at Byrdie HQ!
 Each day this week, our Korean Beauty Correspondent, Alicia Yoon, will be sharing the most interesting findings from her recent trip to Seoul.
-Consider this a deep dive into what’s really happening over the pond—from newest product innovations, to the beauty goods real Korean women are obsessing over.
+Consider this a deep dive into what’s happening over the pond—from the newest product innovations to the beauty goods real Korean women are obsessing over.
 For the fourth installment, Yoon is sharing her guide to the best places to buy beauty products in Korea.
 Feast your eyes!

-The beauty paradise scene in Korea can quickly turn overwhelming when you’re beauty-shopping, because there are so many options, which at the same time, makes it such an incredible experience.
+The beauty paradise scene in Korea can quickly turn overwhelming when you’re beauty-shopping because there are so many options, which at the same time, makes it such an incredible experience.

 To help navigate the beauty scene in Korea, here’s a list of the brick-and-mortar stores to visit to find your cleansing water of choice, or stock up on dozens of sheet masks at a time that are lined up like hallmark cards in stores.